Kingsburgh, KwaZulu-Natal: Rail

 Kingsburgh is served by the South Coast railway line, connecting its five railway stations; Doonside, Warner Beach, Winklespruit, Illovo Beach and Karridene.
 The South Coast service operated by Metrorail runs northwards to Durban via Amanzimtoti and southwards to Kelso via Umgababa.

 Road

-Kingsburgh is intersected by the major N2 freeway running between Durban in the north-east and Port Shepstone in the south-west.
+Road connectivity in Kingsburgh is anchored by the N2 freeway, which connects Durban to the north-east with Port Shepstone to the south-west.